autopkg/jss-recipes/README.md

 - `policy_category` (Set to `Testing`)
 - `policy_template` (Set to `PolicyTemplate.xml`)
 - `self_service_icon`
-	- Icon should be named the same as the product.
+	- Icon should be named the same as the product (e.g. `NetHack.png`).
 	- Icon should be a PNG file.
 	- Icon should be 128 x 128 pixels as per the current recommendations of JAMF.
 - `self_service_description`